twonth/winning-at-windows/README.md

 * Refresh icon cache without restarting Windows.
 Run (Win+R): `cmd /c taskkill /f /im explorer.exe & del /a %userprofile%\AppData\Local\IconCache.db & start explorer`.
 You can also create a shortcut with this command as the target.
 (Taken from [this post](https://superuser.com/a/1300573).)

 * Configure Stardock TouchTasks to open Alt-Tab.
-The built in task switcher in TouchTasks seems buggy.
-Using the method described [here](https://www.winhelponline.com/blog/launch-alt-tab-switcher-script-command-line-mouse/), you can configure a touch action that opens the default Alt-Tab panel.
-First, create a wswitcher.vbs file with the contents

-    `Set WshShell = WScript.CreateObject("WScript.Shell")`
-        `WshShell.SendKeys "^%{TAB}"`

-    Then create a shortcut to `C:\Windows\System32\wscript.exe c:\wswitcher\wswitcher.vbs`.
-(Of course, replace the locations of the files appropriately.)
-Finally, assign TouchTasks to open the shortcut link.
+In Windows 10, swiping from the left opened the window overview panel.
+In Windows 11, this action has been remapped to the widgets panel (boo!).
+You can get close to what we had in Windows 10 with TouchTasks.
+First, [remove or disable Widgets](https://winaero.com/remove-and-uninstall-widgets-from-windows-11/#:~:text=In%20the%20Local%20Group%20Policy,Click%20Apply%20and%20OK.).
+Then install [nircmd](https://www.nirsoft.net/utils/nircmd.html) and create a shortcut to `C:\nircmd-x64\nircmd.exe sendkeypress lwin+tab` (replacing the location of nircmd appropriately).
+Then use TouchTasks to assign the shortcut link to a touchpoint.
+By default, TouchTasks looks for .exe files, but if you first enter *.lnk in the file dialogue and **then** select your shorcut, it gets properly assigned.

 * [mydigitallife forums](https://forums.mydigitallife.net/): These folks are serious about Windows.
 See, e.g., this very large list of [Windows 11 tweaks, fixes, and modifications](https://forums.mydigitallife.net/threads/windows-11-tweaks-fixes-and-modifications-overview.83744/page-20#post-1687577).
 Forum registration required.